Miss Michigan

 The Miss Michigan competition is the pageant that selects the representative for the state of Michigan in the Miss America pageant.
 Michigan has won the Miss America crown on five occasions.

-Jenae Lodewyk of Bay City was crowned Miss Michigan 2024 on June 15, 2024, at Frauenthal Theatre in Muskegon.
-She will represent the state of Michigan at Miss America 2025.
+Grace Hanke of Hazel Park was crowned Miss Michigan on June 20, 2026, at Frauenthal Theatre in Muskegon.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.